Shane-Bath/Hangman/README.md

 Finally I asked my daughter and wife to play the game, while they played I note any changes I wanted to make.
 Which were a few as they saw the game differently to me.
 For example reprinting the word line later in game, or adding a list of incorrect letter.
 It was a useful exercise.

 ## Validator Testing
+I could not find any official python validator.

 ## Bugs
 I had originally coded  the game into different functions and modules.
 Unfortunately, this created a number of issues and introduced bugs into the game.
 Due to time pressure and in order to get a working code, I abandoned the multiple modules approach, and I placed the body of the main code is one main module and fewer functions.
 This resolved most of the issues.